denoland/deno/README.md

 }
 ```

+### Meta-programming is discouraged.
+Including the use of Proxy.

+Be explicit even when it means more code.

+There are some situations where it may make sense to use such techniques, but in
+the vast majority of cases it does not.

+### If a filename starts with underscore, do not link to it: `_foo.ts`

+Sometimes there maybe situations where an internal module is necessary but its
+API is not meant to be stable or linked to.
+In this case prefix it with an
+underscore.
+By convention, only files in its own directory should import it.

 ### When referencing Deno online, use the #denoland tag.

 The name "deno" unfortunately is not especially unique on the internet.
 In order